 Maybe you’ve received a similar email in response to your own email to a genetic match.
 To be truthful, I couldn’t have worked on finding our Most Recent Common Ancestor even if I wanted to.
 I didn’t have the skill set nor the heart to work on my genetic genealogy.

 Eventually, many of Mom’s matches often wrote again (mostly forgetting our earlier email exchange) and I began investigating my maternal genetic heritage.
-I only wish I’d been able to learn the foundations of DNA testing and how to apply my results in a guide like Blaine Bettinger’s Family Tree Guide to DNA Testing and Genetic Genealogy (FamilyTree Books, 2016).
+I only wish I’d been able to learn the foundations of DNA testing and how to apply my results in a guide like Blaine Bettinger’s Family Tree Guide to DNA Testing and Genetic Genealogy, Second Edition (FamilyTree Books, 2019).

 DNA for English Majors